leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 3. SO this problem will turn into How to find the  `leftMaxBar`  and `rightMaxBar`

-4. Using Two Pointers And Greedy to update the leftMaxBar  !!!
+4. Using Two Pointers And Greedy to update the `leftMaxBar`  !!!

+   1. `left` Pointer is keeping track of the `leftMaxBar`, so does to `right` Pointer and `rightMaxBar`
+   2.  using greedy ways to make sure `leftMaxBar` and  `rightMaxBar` are maximum

 ```Python